What is cloud application performance management (cloud APM)?

-- End user satisfaction.
-What is the success rate of a given task, and how long does it take?
+- End-user satisfaction.
+What's the success rate of a given task, and how long does it take?

-The monitoring priority can shift depending on the current workload and business needs.
-Also, different aspects of cloud APM may overlap, such as response to denial-of-service attacks that impact both performance and security.
+The monitoring priority can shift depending on the workload and business needs.
+Also, different aspects of cloud APM may overlap, such as responses to denial-of-service and distributed DoS attacks that impact performance and security.

-Monitoring isn't just to identify problems -- it's also useful to know what's operating well, so you don't devote time and effort where it's not needed.
+Monitoring isn't just used to identify problems.
+It's also useful to know what's operating well so you don't devote time and effort where it's not needed.

 Benefits of cloud APM